peakcodes/cryptoGolf/README.md

 The user will then play through a pretty straight-forward game of golf, with a few twists.<br>

 To start, the user will [].<br>
-It might also help to pray for a stable [week] in the crypto markets.<br>
+It might also help to pray for a stable month in the crypto markets.<br>
 From here, just swing away!<br>

 ## Notes